rust-lang/rfcs/text/0000-isa-attribute.md

 # Summary
 [summary]: #summary

-This RFC proposes a new function attribute, `#[instruction_set(?)]` which allows you to declare the instruction set to be used with compiling the function.
-It also proposes two initial allowed values (`a32` and `t32`) for use with this attribute.
+This RFC proposes a new function attribute, `#[instruction_set(arch, set)]` which allows you to declare the instruction set to be used when compiling the function for a given arch.
+It also proposes two initial allowed values for the ARM arch (`a32` and `t32`).
 Other allowed values could be added to the language later.

 # Motivation
 [motivation]: #motivation